Get in Touch

 • Main applications

-• Report, card, and visualization – main components of the program
+• Report, page, and visualization – main components of the software

 • Power BI cloud services – capabilities and limitations

-• Working with a pre-built data model – one data table
+• Working with a ready-made data model – single table with data

-• Basic visualizations – connecting a visual element to data
+• Basic visualizations – linking visual elements with data

 • Data types, regional settings